Datapotomus/vuepress-starter/README.md

 Was taken from the project [here](https://fruitriin.github.io/VuePressOnGithubPageTemplate/).

 Then modified just a little bit to be a starter template for myself, but anyone else can use it.
+The great thing about the template is that you can leave most of your exsisting project as-is and insert this just for documenation.
+Isolating it from most of your other project work.

 ## Setup Steps